mpjovanovich/course-notes/content/SDEV140/index.md

 </figure>

 - Syllabus Amendment: Lowest lab score will be dropped
-- Clarify how to do previous lab; fill in function body
+- Helpful tips on how to approach final project...
-- No class Thursday
-- Review: **Milestone 2, due Sunday**

 ## Schedule